Security sector governance and reform in the Philippines: History

 The new 1987 Constitution of the Philippines enshrined the principle of civilian supremacy over the military, "renounces war as an instrument of national policy," and even capped annual defense spending such that it should not exceed the government's budget education in that year.
 After the various coup attempts of the 1980s, the recommendations of the Davide Commission pushed forward changes which would set future security sector reform initiatives on their course.
 The Feliciano Commission formed after the 2003 Oakwood mutiny is also credited for pushing the agenda of security sector reform forward.

 During the term of President Fidel V. Ramos, the AFP modernization program of 1995 (RA 7898) was passed, seeking to modernize the AFP to a level where it can effectively and fully perform its constitutional mandate, and identifying specific actions to be taken to achieve this end over a 15-year period ending in 2010.
 However, the implementation of the act was sidelined by the 1997 Asian financial crisis.

 Capacity building in the form of modernization resumed in earnest in during the administration of President Benigno Aquino III from 2010 to 2016, with the AFP receiving a P41.2 billion ($1.7 billion) modernization budget and the PNP receiving a modernization budget of around P9 Billion; and the administration also worked to strengthen defense cooperation with Japan and the United States.
-Roadmaps for the transformation of the AFP (until 2028) and PNP (until 2030) were formulated, and Multisectoral Governance Councils (MSGC) to discuss the progress of these transformation roadmaps, made out of business and other civilian leaders, were put in place for both organizatiions.
+Roadmaps for the transformation of the AFP (until 2028) and PNP (until 2030) were formulated, and Multisectoral Governance Councils (MSGC) to discuss the progress of these transformation roadmaps, made out of business and other civilian leaders, were put in place for both organizations.
 Community engagement efforts such as the “Pulis Nyo Po sa Barangay” (PSB) program - later renamed the Community and Service Oriented Policing (CSOP) program - and Oplan Katok, which aimed to ensure either the retrieval or registration of loose firearms while maintaining a positive institutional reputation within the communities.

 In 2012, Republic Act No. 10349 amended RA 7898, extending it another 15 years until 2027.
 The act included new provisions for the acquisition of equipment for all the branches of AFP.